Nathanael-FR/GA_LAHARY_LAJOUX/README.md

 This program is a generic implementation of a genetic algorithm (GA) in Python.
 Genetic algorithm is an optimization method based on principles of natural selection and genetics.
 It is used to find the best possible solutions to a given problem using concepts inspired by biological evolution.

+2 examples (TSP and Mastermind) are provided so you can find how this algorithm can your problem.

 ## Operation

 The GA Solver comprises two main classes: `GAProblem` and `GASolver`.